dimskomex/Poke-Hunt/README.md

     make clean

 ## About game:
-- The game is based on the first task of the lesson [Data structures & programming techniques of the University of Athens](https://k08.chatzi.org/projects/project1/)
+- The game is based on the first task of the lesson [Data structures & programming techniques of the University of Athens](https://k08.chatzi.org/projects/project1/) and uses the [raylib graphics library](https://github.com/raysan5/raylib/blob/master/src/raylib.h)

 - Many tools such as include files, modules & makefiles are based on the [Lecture Code repository](https://github.com/chatziko-k08/lecture-code)